art4711/avlgen/README.md

 probably expensive, today cache is king.
 Also.
 The code for AVL trees is trivial.
 Especially the brutally optimized version I have here.
 In C it's almost branchless (can't be branchless, but it's close).
 Why?
-Because instead of having `left` and `right` we have an array with two elements and we index it with booleans.
+Because instead of copying `left` and `right` from textbooks we have an array with two elements and we index it with booleans.
 That removes most branches.
 And allows us to replace 4 rotation functions with one that's branchless.
 Branches matter on modern CPUs.
 A lot.
 All this is a lie in this implementation because `btoi` ruins everything in Go.